hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 Before starting the final declaration journey the software package will need to ensure that, for the relevant tax year the customer:

-* has finalised EOPS for all their businesses (self-employment and uk-property)
+* has finalised EOPS for all their businesses (self-employment, uk-property and foreign-property)
 * has already provided their entire income e.g. interest, dividends, other SA schedules
 * does not have any additional information to provide